All Operators

 XOR

-Combines two or more conditions.
-The entire expression evaluates to true only when exactly one of the conditions is true.
-If both conditions are true or both are false, it returns false.
+Combines two or more conditions by evaluating two conditions at a time.
+For two conditions, the result is true only if exactly one of the conditions is true.
+If both are true or both are false, the result is false.
+When applied to multiple conditions, XOR

 MATCH (n:Person)